SergeantWiley/NeuralVal/README.md

 # Neural Val

-A fast and easy small library for exploring or developing proof of concept machine leanring models.
+A fast and easy small library for exploring or developing proof of concept machine learning models.
 With flexibility and high modularity, it allows anyone to save hundreds of line of standarzied and common code and pass straight to data quality and annotating

 ## Install